maths/moodle-qtype_stack/api/README.md

 - a map field `questioninputs` mapping an input name to its configuration
 - an int field `questionseed` indicating the seed used for this response
 - an int array `questionvariants` containing all variant seeds of the question
+- an array of arrays `iframes` of arguments to create iframes to hold JS panels e.g. JSXGraph, GeoGebra

 The input configuration consists of the following fields: